 Even if you are buying your first stock pick or you’re a seasoned stock market investor, always ask yourself the same question, why are you looking to invest?

-Do you have a specific goal for that investment, and what time period are you looking to hold it for?
+Do you have a specific goal for that investment, and what period are you looking to hold it for?
 Over the long term, stock markets like the Dow Jones have always performed better than savings and investment funds.

 But this doesn’t always mean it will continue to do so.
 There are no guarantees in investing in the stock market.